 - You must follow building codes and use high-quality materials to prevent further damage.
 If done incorrectly, the incorrect pipe installation could lead to further damages that may cost more than hiring a professional in the first place.

 - Are you confident in your skills?
-Because you need to be.
+Because you need to be, especially if you are attempting to tackle pool leak repair.

 On the other hand, professional pool pipe replacement can be more expensive, but it comes with several advantages.
 Swimming pool technicians have the right tools, experience, and knowledge to get the job done correctly and safely.
 They also follow regulations and offer warranties, giving you peace of mind.